AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Results

-The results comparing under-reliance percentages for Tutors and Prolific participants across different conditions are presented in Figure \ref{fig:under-reliance} and Table \ref{tab:under_reliance_result}.

-A one-way ANOVA examined differences in under-reliance percentages across conditions and revealed a highly significant effect (\(F(5, 570) = 7.9017, p < .001\)).
-Subsequent Tukey’s HSD post-hoc tests indicated that, for questions that AI was correct, the control group without labels exhibited significantly higher error (under-reliance) rates compared to conditions with AI suggestions (\(p_{\text{adj}} = .05\)).
-This finding suggests that participants tend to trust the AI, and thus, when the AI is correct, they tend to respond correctly, too.
+The results comparing under-reliance percentages for Tutors and Prolific participants across different conditions are presented in \autoref{tab:under_reliance_result} and \autoref{fig:under-reliance}.
+A one-way ANOVA revealed a significant effect of condition on under-reliance (\(F(5, 570) = 7.9017, p < .001\)).
+Subsequent Tukey’s HSD post-hoc tests indicated that, for questions for which AI was correct, participants who received AI suggestions had significantly less error rate compared to the baseline condition (all \(p_{\text{adj}} = .05\)).
+This finding suggests that participants tend to trust the AI, and thus, when the AI is correct, they tend to respond correctly.

 Additionally, the repeated-measures comparison indicated a significant main effect of \textbf{Text Reasoning} on underreliance (\( F(1, 94) = 8.71, p = .004, \eta_p^2 = .085 \)), whereas \textbf{Inline Highlighting} did not exhibit a significant effect (\( F(1, 94) = 2.28, p = .134, \eta_p^2 = .024 \)).
 Furthermore, there was no significant interaction effect between \textbf{Inline Highlighting} and \textbf{Text Reasoning} (\( F(1, 94) = 0.05, p = .944, \eta_p^2 = .000 \)).
 These results suggest that \textbf{Text Reasoning} effectively reduces underreliance, while \textbf{Inline Highlighting} does not have a notable impact.